 Her work has been featured in the Pastel Journal and Pratique des Arts magazines as well as AcrylicWorks and Strokes of Genius books.
 She has exhibited throughout the US and her work was acquired for the permanent collection of the Pastel Museum of Art in Suzhou China.

-In addition to her work with Pastel Artists.CA, Kathy also currently serves on the board of the Society of Canadian Artists.
+In addition to her work with Pastel Artists.CA, Kathy is also the President of the Society of Canadian Artists.

 Before becoming a full time artist, Sharon worked as an office administrator, bookkeeper and part-time photographer.
 The art of photography gradually evolved into a love for drawing and painting.
 She initially concentrated on painting pets and along with her photography skills she was able to capture precious moments for those that commissioned her work.